giuseppesoldatelli/BinarySearcher-UnitTests/README.md

-# BinarySearcher and UnitTests
+# Binary Searcher
-A console binary searcher.
+A console binary searcher with Unit Tests.